aidan-duggan/while-gaming/_drafts/clubs.md

 Why are Golf clubs successful?

 *The combination of engaging gameplay, social opportunities, access to facilities, a sense of community, and the promotion of wellness contribute to the success and popularity of golf clubs.*

-Why are Board game clubs successful?

-*By providing opportunities for social interaction, diverse game experiences, intellectual stimulation, learning, and support, board game clubs create an environment that appeals to board game enthusiasts and fosters a thriving community of players.*

 Things that stand out for me:
 For Bridge; structured, social, skill development, competition and community.